lueschem/lueschem.github.io/_posts/2018-11-23-Booting-Debian-with-U-Boot.md

 Finally a given use case might need some customized configuration.
-The behavior of the package `edi-boot-shim` can be fine tuned by adapting its configuration file `/etc/edi-boot-shim/edi-boot-shim.cfg` or by fine tuning the boot command template (e.g. `/etc/edi-boot-shim/boot.cmd.rpi.arm64`).
+The behavior of the package `edi-boot-shim` can be fine tuned by adapting its configuration file `/etc/edi-boot-shim/edi-boot-shim.cfg` or by adjusting the boot command template (e.g. `/etc/edi-boot-shim/boot.cmd.rpi.arm64`).

 ## Conclusion